Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

     General form:  .four [freq] [output1] [output2] . . . [output n]
     Example 1:     .four 60 v(1,2)

 **Comments:** The `.four` card relies on the `.tran` card being present somewhere in the deck, with the proper time periods for analysis of adequate cycles.
-Also, SPICE may \"crash\" if a `.plot` analysis isn\'t done along with the `.four` analysis, even if all `.tran` parameters are technically correct.
-Finally, the `.four` analysis option only works when the frequency of the AC source is specified in that source\'s card line, and _not_ in an `.ac` analysis option line.
+Also, SPICE may \"crash\" if a `.plot` analysis isn't done along with the `.four` analysis, even if all `.tran` parameters are technically correct.
+Finally, the `.four` analysis option only works when the frequency of the AC source is specified in that source's card line, and _not_ in an `.ac` analysis option line.

 It helps to include a computation interval variable in the `.tran` card for better analysis precision.
 A Fourier analysis of the voltage or current specified is performed up to the 9th harmonic, with the \[freq\] specification being the fundamental, or starting frequency of the analysis spectrum.